heracek/github-stars-effect/presentation/slides.md

 ---

 # 1) Effect ~== React for Logic

+Can I just mix multiple libraries to get functionality similar to Effect?

+Maybe...

+With Effect it's easy to mix things.
+Also it is easy to wrap things to Effect.

+Similar to React.
+Almost any React library will work in any React app...

+React Components are very composable.

+Effects are very Composable too.

 ```tsx
 const SomeComponent: React.Component<{ name: string }> = ({ name }) => (